AntonCCA/Final-Project/README.md

 Week 4: Present!

 Challenges
-A brief discussion of what was hard, challenging, or unexpected about your project.
+A brief discussion of what was challenging, or unexpected about your project.
-Biggest challenge was getting getting the motors to work together to make the robot move, Also understanding Leap motion, and how to manipulate the code to read the gestures allowing the user to control the robot.
+Biggest challenge was getting the motors to work together to make the robot move, Also understanding Leap motion, and how to manipulate the code to read the gestures allowing the user to control the robot.